linquynus/TFregulomeR-dev/README.md

 5) Export motif matrix and DNA methylation score matrix (exportMMPFM)
 6) Get context-independent peaks along with DNA methylation profiles (commonPeaks & commonPeakResult)
 7) Get context-dependent peaks along with DNA methylation profiles (exclusivePeaks & exclusivePeakResult)
-8) Form a intersected matrix between two lists of peak sets along with DNA methylation profiles and read enrichments, for interactome and co-binding partner studies (intersectPeakMatrix & intersectPeakMatrixResult)
+8) Form a intersected matrix between two lists of peak sets along with DNA methylation profiles, read enrichments and **users' input external signals**, for interactome and co-binding partner studies (intersectPeakMatrix & intersectPeakMatrixResult). **- NEW Feature**
 9) Automatically generate a PDF report for TF co-factors along with motif sequences, DNA methylation (within motif and in 200bp regions) and read enrichments (cofactorReport).
+10) **Automatically produce a dynamic three-dimensional interface showing TF interactome coupled with DNA methylation and/or users’ input external signal values (interactome3D). - NEW Function**
-10) Plot the TFBS distribution in a given list of peak sets (motifDistrib & plotDistrib)
+11) Plot the TFBS distribution in a given list of peak sets (motifDistrib & plotDistrib).
-11) Annotate peak genomic locations (genomeAnnotate)
+12) Annotate peak genomic locations (genomeAnnotate).
-12) Annotate ontologies of target genes by a peak set (greatAnnotate)
+13) Annotate ontologies of target genes by a peak set (greatAnnotate).
-13) Convert a motif matrix to a PFMatrix calss object for *TFBSTools* package (toTFBSTools)
+14) Convert a motif matrix to a PFMatrix calss object for *TFBSTools* package (toTFBSTools).

 -------